 To act as a professional association for educators and families interested in supporting and developing gifted potential in children and students

-To encourage and support professional learning for educators and families across Victoria through our DET-supported and VIT-approved training programs
+To encourage and support professional learning for educators and families across Victoria through our DET-supported and other training programs

 To raise the awareness in the educational community of the research evidence that underpins gifted education, creativity and talent development

 To develop educators’ knowledge and understanding of gifted children and students and best practices inside and outside the classroom